Cochlospermum fraseri: Description

+Cochlospermum fraseri is a deciduous shrub or small tree which can grow to 7 m tall.
+It flowers from March to October, the inflorescence being a terminal panicle.
+The flowers are asymmetric, having five sepals in two whorls, with the outer two sepals being shorter than the inner three, and it has numerous stamens.
+The flowers often appear when the plant has no leaves.
+It fruits from June to March, with the fruit being a woody capsule having 3 to 5 valves.
+The seeds are surrounded by fluffy, "cottony" threads, giving rise to the common name kapok tree.

 Taxonomy

 French botanist Jules Émile Planchon described this species in 1847 from Melville Island off the north coast of Australia.
 Two subspecies are recognised: subspecies fraseri, found mainly from Katherine to Melville Island, has smooth leaves and 2 mm-long bracts, and subspecies heteronemum, from Katherine west to the Ord River, has finely furred leaves and 40–58 mm-long bracts.